PitonCMS/Engine/templates/help/designer/designerContact.md

 ]
 ```

-Where the **name** is a user friendly descriptive label to use in the email and message inbox, and **key** matches the HTML form input `name` attribute.
+Where the **name** is a user friendly descriptive label to use in the email and message inbox, and **key** matches the HTML form custom input `name` attribute.

-When the form is submitted, only custom form inputs with a matching key in the definition file will be save.
+When the form is submitted only custom form inputs with a matching key in the definition file will be saved, others will be ignored.